-A. 1 st cardiac catheterization- If patient had a cardiac cath, mark 'hospital' for where done.
+1. 1 st cardiac catheterization- If patient had a cardiac cath, mark 'hospital' for where done.
 The cath lab is here considered part of the 'hospital' course of care, even if the patient is sent from the ED directly to the cath lab prior to admission to the hospital.
-If a cardiac cath is done within 24 hours of first ED arrival, indicate if the cath was either a diagnostic angiogram without any interventions or done for a percutaneous coronary intervention (PCI)
+If a cardiac cath is done within 24 hours of first ED arrival, report date and time of cath and indicate if the cath was either a diagnostic angiogram without any interventions or done for a percutaneous coronary intervention (PCI)

-If PCI was done, refer to the physician's procedure note and indicate if an angioplasty balloon was inflated, and if so, the time of first balloon inflation.
+If PCI was done, refer to the physician's procedure note and indicate if an angioplasty balloon (PTCA) was inflated, and if so, the time of first balloon inflation.
 If the time of first balloon inflation is not in the report, mark 'time not noted'.
 This time is not the 'needle time' when vascular access for the procedure was made.
 Also, indicate 'yes' or 'no' if a stent was placed-this includes any type coronary stent including drug-eluting or resorbable.
-Also, indicate 'yes' or 'no' if the cath included rational atherectomy (Rotablator, RotaLink).
+Also, indicate 'yes' or 'no' if the cath included rotational atherectomy (Rotablator, RotaLink).
+Indicate 'yes' or 'no' if the cath included a thrombus aspiration (clot removal).